ElisavetK/the_role_of_discussions_in_collaborative_KGs_PhD_thesis/README.md

 This folder includes code for gathering and processing the data of this thesis.
 * **download_Wikidata_dumps**: This is a script to download Wikidata xml dumps from https://dumps.wikimedia.org/wikidatawiki/ .
 * **process_Wikidata_dumps.py**: This is a script to process the xml files and extract pages for item and property talk pages.
+* **process_data.ipynb**: This notebook process the raw text to separate threads, posts, and then extract the username for each post.

 ## **Use of Discussions**
 This folder includes code and data for the analysis in Chapter 6.